Docs / Pricing

 Choose based on how often your team needs to generate previews.
 Teams reviewing multiple iterations per day usually feel daily and monthly deploy limits before they feel project caps.

 If previews need to stay available for client review over weeks or months, expiry time matters just as much as quota.
-If you need share links without the PreviewShip watermark, choose a Pro plan.
+If you need share links without the PreviewShip watermark, password-protected access, or more rollback history behind the same fixed project URL, choose a Pro plan.

 What the limits are really protecting